nonara/yarn-fix-bin-cmds/README.md

 ### Method 1

-You can generally use this package as a simple post-install script in workspaces which need it:
+You can generally use this package as a in a lifecycle script (eg `preinstall`, `postinstall`, `prepare`, etc,) in the `package.json` for the workspaces which need it.

+eg.
 ```json
 {
   "scripts": {